 Agency employs the use of a Competitive Level Documentation Form ("CLDF") in cases where employees subject to a RIF must compete against each other in lateral competition.
-In conducting the instant RIF, the principal of Ballou Senior High School was given discretion to assign numerical values to the first three factors enumerated in Title 5, DCMR § 1503.2, supra, as deemed appropriate, while the "length of service" category was completed by the Department of Human Resources ("DHR").
+In conducting the instant RIF, the principal of Brookland Elementary School was given discretion to assign numerical values to the first three factors enumerated in Title 5, DCMR § 1503.2, supra, as deemed appropriate, while the "length of service" category was completed by the Department of Human Resources ("DHR").

-Employee received a total of five (5) points on her CLDF, and therefore, was ranked the lowest in her respective competitive level.
+Employee received a total of 4 points on her CLDF, and was, therefore, ranked the lowest in her respective competitive level.
 Employee's CLDF stated, in pertinent part, the following: